Assignment Descriptions:

 Part 2.
 The four seasons introduction

--Students enjoy sharing their activities outside of school since it is a very important part of their lives.
+sharing their activities outside of school since it is a very important part

 Closure: